ros2/rosbag2/docs/design/rosbag2_snapshot_mode.md

 * Implement `CircularBufferMessageCache` and add corresponding tests.
 * Integrate `CircularBufferMessageCache` into `SequentialWriter` and update its tests.
-* Create the `rosbag2_recorder/take_snapshot` service in the `Recorder` class, add corresponding tests, and create the `TakeSnapshot.srv` service interface.
+* Create the `~/snapshot` service in the `Recorder` class, add corresponding tests, and create the `TakeSnapshot.srv` service interface.
 * Add `--snapshot-mode` to the `record` verb and update `StorageOptions`
+* Add keyboard shortcut for triggering a snapshot in snapshot mode